 If you’re experiencing chronic fatigue or that feeling that things aren’t quite right you may want to consider getting your iron levels checked.
 Iron deficiency in runners is often directly related to fatigue, reduced oxygen transport and underperformance in athletes.
-It is one supplement that many of our On ZAP Endurance athletes take regularly.
+An iron supplement is one that nearly all of our ZAP Endurance athletes take regularly.

 Paying attention to regularly including iron rich foods in your diet is a great place to start for any runner.
-However, if you have the need to supplement iron be sure you’re not taking it in combination with calcium, as one blocks the absorption of the other.
+However, if you do need to supplement iron be sure you’re not taking it in combination with calcium.
+Calcium blocks the absorption of the iron.
 You may need to check the labels on any multivitamins as well.
 You also want to avoid taking caffeine with iron for the same reason.
 Vitamin C however, actually helps the absorption of iron.

 And while it is uncommon, it is possibly to take too much iron and experience iron toxicity.
-The symptoms of iron toxicity are frustratingly similar to deficiency, however a simple blood test should provide clear answers if you’re not sure which you may be experiencing.
+The symptoms of iron toxicity are frustratingly similar to iron deficiency in runners.
+However a simple blood test should provide clear answers if you’re not sure which you may be experiencing.